-During 2022, each Non-Management Director received annual compensation in the form of a cash retainer and an equity retainer, as well as the additional annual retainers, as applicable, set forth below.
+During 2023, each Non-Management Director received annual compensation in the form of a cash retainer and an equity retainer, as well as the additional annual retainers, as applicable, set forth below.

-(1) Each Non-Management Director received an award of restricted shares of Common Stock (the "Restricted Shares") having a market value of \$225,000 on the date of grant, with the exception of Mr. Thomas, who received an award of Restricted Shares having a market value of \$300,000 which includes compensation for his service as independent, Non-Executive Chair.
-On April 29, 2022, in accordance with The Interpublic Group 2019 Performance Incentive Plan (the "2019 PIP"), each Non-Management Director received a grant of 6,764 Restricted Shares (the "2022 Restricted Share Grant"), with the exception of Mr. Thomas, who received a grant of 9,019 Restricted Shares.
+(1) Each Non-Management Director is entitled to receive an annual award of restricted shares of Common Stock (the "Restricted Shares") having a market value of \$225,000 on the date of grant.
+Mr. Thomas, for his role as Non-Executive Chair, receives an additional annual award of Restricted Shares having a market value of \$75,000 on the date of grant.
+Other than Mr. Benitez, on May 1, 2023, in accordance with The Interpublic Group 2019 Performance Incentive Plan (the "2019 PIP"), each Non-Management Director received a grant of 6,242 Restricted Shares (the "2023 Restricted Share Grant"), with the exception of Mr. Thomas, who received a grant of 8,322 Restricted Shares.
+On September 1, 2023, as part of his election to the Board, Mr. Benitez received a grant of 4,595 Restricted Shares, having a market value of \$150,000.
 A recipient of Restricted Shares has all rights of ownership with respect to the shares, including the right to vote and to receive dividends, except that, during a restricted period ending on the first anniversary of the date of the grant, (i) the recipient is prohibited from selling or otherwise transferring the shares and (ii) the shares are subject to forfeiture if the recipient's service as a director terminates for any reason other than due to death.

 Charitable Matching Program.

 Under a charitable matching program (the "Charitable Matching Program"), which was approved by the Board of Directors and has been in effect for a number of years, Interpublic matches up to \$20,000 in charitable contributions made to eligible charities and academic institutions by members of the Board of Directors and certain senior management employees of Interpublic and its subsidiaries.